Policy 850.90: Public Works Construction

 If any participating bidder objects to the award of a contract, such bidder must submit a written response to the board’s notice within seven (7) calendar days of the date of transmittal of the notice, setting forth in such response the express reason(s) that the award decision of the board is in error.
 Thereafter, staying performance of any procurement until after addressing the contentions raised by the objecting bidder, the board will review its decision and determine whether to affirm or modify the award, or re-bid the contract, setting forth its reason(s) therefore.
 After completion of the review process, the board may proceed as it deems to be in the public interest.
 Any objection or appeal not submitted within the time required by this section will be deemed a waiver of any rights to raise such objection or appeal thereafter.

-Soliciting Bids with Prequalification Requirements
+Soliciting Bids with Prequalification Requirements (Category B)

 The board may require that contractors “prequalify” prior to entering into competitive bidding for a public works project.
 Prequalification standards may be established by the board to consider the following issues: demonstrated technical competence, experience constructing similar facilities, prior experience with the district, available nonfinancial resources, equipment and personnel as they relate to the project, and overall performance history based upon a contractor’s entire body of work.
 Any licensed contractors desiring to be prequalified to bid on a project must submit a written response to the board’s request for qualifications.
 The board will then accept bids only from prequalified contractors.